PointLLM: Empowering Large Language Models to Understand Point Clouds: Benchmarks and Evaluation

-For a comprehensive and robust evaluation, we employ three distinct methods to assess performance in this task: \begin{enumerate} \item \textbf{Human evaluation.} Captions for a given object, derived from various models and the human-annotated reference, are randomly shuffled.
-Two human evaluators independently assess and score these captions while visually exploring the Objaverse\cite{Objaverse} objects using the official Objaverse explorer.
-Scores are assigned based on the accuracy and completeness of the information described, with one point allocated for each correct piece of information such as category, color, shape, use, material, etc., and partial scores between 0-1 for partially correct points.
-For example, a description of a ``black wheel" would receive two points if the object is a wheel and it is indeed black.
-Within each group of captions for the same object, the final scores are then adjusted based on the comparative quality of each caption, ensuring a clear distinction between good and bad captions.
-The scores reported in this paper are the average of the two evaluators' assessments. \item \textbf{GPT-4 evaluation.} Acknowledging that human evaluation is both time-consuming and costly, we also employ GPT-4 as an evaluator.
-Given a model-generated caption and its corresponding human reference, GPT-4 identifies the aspects mentioned in the human caption and calculates the percentage of these aspects that are either correctly mentioned or partially matched in the model's caption, scoring from 0 to 100. \item \textbf{Traditional metric evaluation.} In addition to the above, we employ traditional metrics such as BLEU-1 \cite{BLEU}, ROUGE-L \cite{ROUGE}, and METEOR \cite{METEOR}.
-Though widely used, these metrics often fall short in accurately evaluating generative tasks, as they primarily measure the overlap of n-grams or their varieties, and account less for the semantic similarity or diversity of the captions.
-Therefore, to mitigate this limitation, we incorporate two additional data-driven metrics, Sentence-BERT \cite{Sentence-BERT} and SimCSE\cite{SimCSE} similarity, which compute the similarity of sentence embeddings between model-generated and human captions. \end{enumerate}
+For a comprehensive and robust evaluation, we employ three distinct methods to assess performance in this task: \begin{enumerate} \item \textbf{Human evaluation.} Human evaluators conduct a binary classification and counting task, reviewing randomly shuffled captions from various models and human-annotated captions for the objects, without knowing their sources.
+Using the official Objaverse\cite{Objaverse} explorer, evaluators visually inspect each object and systematically assess each object attribute (such as type, color, material, \etc) mentioned in the model's response, assigning one correct or hallucination point for each attribute based on its accuracy.
+The aggregate of these points forms the correctness and hallucination scores.
+Precision, the ratio of accurate information in the model's response, is then calculated.
+For detailed scoring criteria, please refer to the supplementary material. \item \textbf{GPT-4 evaluation.} Given a model-generated caption and its corresponding human reference, GPT-4 identifies the attributes mentioned in the human caption and calculates the percentage of these attributes that are either correctly or partially matched in the model's caption, scoring from 0 to 100 with an explanation.
+As one of the most advanced language models, GPT-4 is well-equipped to perform such tasks.
+Our method of calculating the correct percentage and assigning scores offers an advantage over approaches like those in \cite{LLaVA}, which directly generate an overall score without transparency. \item \textbf{Traditional metric evaluation.} We report traditional metrics results including BLEU-1 \cite{BLEU}, ROUGE-L \cite{ROUGE}, and METEOR \cite{METEOR} following \cite{3D-LLM}.
+Though widely used, these metrics have limitations as detailed in \cref{sec:limitation_traiditional}.
+Therefore, we incorporate and rely more on two additional data-driven metrics, Sentence-BERT \cite{Sentence-BERT} and SimCSE\cite{SimCSE} similarity, which compute the similarity of sentence embeddings between model-generated and human captions. \end{enumerate}

-These diverse evaluation approaches provide a multi-faceted perspective on models' understanding of point clouds, shedding light on both the quantitative accuracy and qualitative richness of the generated captions.